lpakingan/DATA226_Lab2/README.md

 - Expand to support a dynamic list of ticker symbols
 - Add incremental loading logic
-- Automate `dbtDAG` to run after ETL completion
+- Automate `dbt_StockSMA` to run after ETL completion
 - Add CI/CD for dbt using GitHub Actions